 - No line of symmetry which implies that the figure is asymmetrical

 - Two lines of symmetry

 - Multiple (more than two) lines of symmetry

-Check the symmetry article to learn more about no line of symmetry, infinite lines of symmetry, 1 and 2 lines of symmetry in detail.
-Here, let’s focus on shapes with multiple lines of symmetry.
+Symmetry has many types such as: no line of symmetry, infinite lines of symmetry, 1 and 2 lines of symmetry in detail.
+There are many shapes which are irregular and cannot be divided into equal parts.
+Such shapes are termed as asymmetrical shapes.
+Hence, for such cases, line symmetry is not applicable.
+Here, let’s focus on shapes with types of lines of symmetry.

 An equilateral triangle has about three lines of symmetry.
 It is symmetrical along its three medians.

 Some other patterns also have three lines of symmetry.

 A square is symmetrical along four lines of symmetry, two along the diagonals and two along with the midpoints of the opposite sides.